⚡ Unlock faster workflows with Prismic’s newest features!See what's new and upcoming

 Why compare Tailwind vs Bootstrap?

-Bootstrap, as mentioned, has been around for a long time and in that time the web and web development have evolved; new technologies and ways of working have become commonplace that we couldn’t have dreamt of in 2011.
-However, just because something has been around for a long period of time doesn’t instantly make it the best tool for the job.
-We need to keep comparing it to newer tools to establish what the best tool for our scenario is.
+Bootstrap was released in 2011, and in that time, web development has evolved and new technologies have emerged.
+Just because something — in this case, Bootstrap — has been around for a long period of time doesn’t instantly make it the best tool for the job.
+We need to compare it to newer tools to establish what the best tool for our scenario is.

 But why Tailwind CSS?
 Tailwind CSS has gained a large following in a relatively short period of time, and it has a lot of momentum behind it.
 It’s quickly becoming one of the most popular frameworks used in modern web development.
 This makes it the perfect candidate to compare against Bootstrap.
 So, is the new kid on the block the best or is the old tried-and-tested method still better?